ekandreas/phpgrid/readme.md

 ##### Custom SQL Command
-Perhaps you need a specific SQL-command to the grid?.
+Perhaps you need a specific SQL-command to the grid?

+Filter: **phpgrid_select_command**

 This is how I solved it in my WordPress example placed in *functions.php*:
 ```php
 // add action to control on which page template we use at the moment
 // note the prio before 10!